-Diet: Birds of this species eat insects, small reptiles and birds, mice, and fruits, all of which it finds on the ground.
+Diet: Birds of this species eat insects, small reptiles and birds, mice, and fruits, all of which they find on the ground.

-Adaptations: Unlike other types of birds that resemble its appearance, the Greater Roadrunner runs rapidly across the ground in order to look for prey.
+Adaptations: Unlike other types of birds that resemble their appearance, the Greater Roadrunner runs rapidly across the ground to look for prey.
 It does this by cocking its tail upward.

 4. Verdin (Auriparus flaviceps)